opentok/opentok-ios-sdk-samples-swift/Picture-In-Picture/README.md

 ### ExampleVideoRender

-OTSubscriber need an instance supporting the `OTVideoRender` protocol to display video contents.
+OTSubscriber needs an instance supporting the `OTVideoRender` protocol to display video contents.
 In short, the instance ID that is set to the `videoRender` property will receive YUV frames (I420) as they are received (subscriber).